-Actual labour and for preparation – see the eBook ‘Easy Birth Preparation’
+Actual labour and for preparation – ‘Easy Birth Preparation’

-The manual “What Dads Can Do” (available instantly as an eBook here) is very detailed and leads all through this with a DVD on birth preparation.
 These points are very useful in labour – when mum is sitting /leaning forwards and deep persistent pressure is exerted.
-This means no wobbling!!
+This means no wobbling of your fingers!!
 Also that she is firmly held and there is a lot of cuddling/leaning with her so this is not the only sensation she is feeling (plus the contractions.
-This merging of your bodies also helps a great deal very often.
+This merging of your bodies also helps a great deal.

 As baby descends, go deeper in the sacrum – the bottom ones are amazing when the baby is nearly ready to appear!
 Please remember that we all are different – and some do not want to be touched at all – and some need only deep pressure on the entire sacrum, others just massive pressure on one or other point listed here.

 Yes this is a man’s body – we are all the same . .

 And is amazing for anyone’s back pain . .and pelvic issues

 Bl 31 – 34 – (Points on the sacrum – in the holes you will find on both sides starting with the top one about 3-4 cm off central line, and gradually getting closer in the lower you go down).
 Press very deeply

 Bl 35 – (On the actual sitting part of the bottom.
 With the person sitting with bottom overlapping a seat, find the point where the angle of curve changes, about one thumb’s width out from bum crease, go in with an angle 45 degrees, very deeply.
 Hold and ask them can they feel it in their perineum/cervix?
 If not change your angle a little).

 Then there is the pubic symphysis and pelvic girdle pain

 use the point GB 30